Wing loading

-In aerodynamics, wing loading is the total mass of an aircraft or flying animal divided by the area of its wing.
-The stalling speed of an aircraft in straight, level flight is partly determined by its wing loading.
-An aircraft or animal with a low wing loading has a larger wing area relative to its mass, as compared to one with a high wing loading.
+In aerodynamics, wing loading is the total weight of an aircraft or flying animal divided by the area of its wing.
+The stalling speed, takeoff speed and landing speed of an aircraft are partly determined by its wing loading.

-The faster an aircraft flies, the more lift can be produced by each unit of wing area, so a smaller wing can carry the same mass in level flight.
-Consequently, faster aircraft generally have higher wing loadings than slower aircraft.
-This increased wing loading also increases takeoff and landing distances.
+The faster an aircraft flies, the more its lift is changed by a change in angle of attack, so a smaller wing is less adversely affected by vertical gusts.
+Consequently, faster aircraft generally have higher wing loadings than slower aircraft in order to avoid excessive response to vertical gusts.

 A higher wing loading also decreases maneuverability.
 The same constraints apply to winged biological organisms.

 Range of wing loadings

 Effect on performance

 Wing loading is a useful measure of the stalling speed of an aircraft.
 Wings generate lift owing to the motion of air around the wing.
 Larger wings move more air, so an aircraft with a large wing area relative to its mass (i.e., low wing loading) will have a lower stalling speed.
 Therefore, an aircraft with lower wing loading will be able to take off and land at a lower speed (or be able to take off with a greater load).
 It will also be able to turn at a greater rate.